https://www.apollohealthco.com/wp-content/uploads/2020/12/AdobeStock_300851545-copy.jpeg

 For all of the good little boys and girls looking for gadgets to help with the protocol, I’ve put together the ultimate wish list of tools that can help you monitor your health by quantifying various biomarkers to track your progress.
 I’ve specifically chosen products that are foundational to brain health.
 For organizational purposes, I’ve put each item into a category, but there’s considerable overlap in some as they offer a multitude of features.
 There’s no better gift than good health, and each of these recommendations will provide information that puts the power in your hands to enhance your overall health and cognition.

-There are only two shopping days till Christmas, and many of the manufacturers (not all) are offering deep discounts for the holiday season.
-(All prices were correct as this post was published, but may change.)
+The shopping days till Christmas are dwindling down, and many of the manufacturers (not all) are offering deep discounts for the holiday season.
+(All prices were correct when published but are subject to change.)

 Track Ketones

-I’d be remiss not to start with foundational basics.
-If you’ve been on the protocol for a while but haven’t begun to check your ketone level, it’s time to start.
+If you’ve reliably been meeting your glucose goal above for a few weeks, it’s time to start checking ketones.
 No surprise, your brain needs adequate fuel to function at peak efficiency.
 A neural fuel shortage — cerebral glucose hypometabolism — precedes and accompanies Alzheimer’s disease, and those of us with the ApoE4 allele exhibit this neural fuel shortfall as early as our third decade.
-For a deeper understanding, read “Why is Ketosis Important for Brain Health?
+For a deeper understanding, read “Why is Ketosis Important for Brain Health?”

-See my top picks for measuring both types of ketones below.
-Apollo Health subscribers can log in for detailed information and instructions in “Monitoring Metabolic Health: Tracking Glucose and Ketones.
+See my top picks for measuring blood ketones below.
+Apollo Health subscribers can log in for detailed information and instructions in Step Two: Tracking Ketones.

 • Precision Xtra Blood Glucose & Ketone Monitoring System ($27.50)